Danielkis97/Sentiment-Analysis-of-Movie-Reviews-Using-Machine-Learning/README.md

   - **Scenario:** Lower-than-expected accuracy or incorrect predictions.
   - **Solution:** Check data preprocessing steps and consider experimenting with different models or hyperparameters.

 ## Evaluation Results
 Detailed evaluation results, including confusion matrices and performance metrics for both small and large datasets, can be found in the [Evaluation Results](RESULTS.md).

 ## Development Environment

 The code for this project was developed using PyCharm, which offers a powerful IDE for Python development.

-Happy Analyzing and Coding! 🚀
+Happy Testing! 🚀